oekazuma/svelte-meta-tags/README.md

 # svelte-meta-tags
+:warning: Expect bugs!

-A plugin that facilitates the creation of meta tags for SEO in Svelte.
+This is a plugin that facilitates the creation of meta tags for SEO in Svelte.
+(Made with SvelteKit)

 ### Usage